SHAIKHSHAHI/Bookstore-Advance-Insights/README.md

 count(Distinct Country)
 0	215
 ```
-The business is now after 3 years also in the intial stage only.
+- The business is now after 3 years also in the intial stage only.
-the business has spread eveywhere but not that much awareness is there ,we are placing and getting Customers from the 215 Countries total.
+- The business has spread eveywhere but not that much awareness is there ,we are placing and getting Customers from the 215 Countries total.
-But from the 215 countries (65) Countires are their where the customer_Count is only 1
+- But from the 215 countries (65) Countires are their where the customer_Count is only 1
-Needs a Stong Marketing of the Business and Awareness about the products among the Buyers.
+- Needs a Stong Marketing of the Business and Awareness about the products among the Buyers.
-We can provide Discounts on the Particular popular genres tend to Stable Customer Loyalty towards the business.
+- We can provide Discounts on the Particular popular genres tend to Stable Customer Loyalty towards the business.
-Top 3 countries with the highest customer count are Cuba (7),Zimbabve, and Micronesia, each receiving between 6 to 7 customers.
+- Top 3 countries with the highest customer count are Cuba (7),Zimbabve, and Micronesia, each receiving between 6 to 7 customers.
-This shows a low customer base in many countries, suggesting limited awareness or outreach.
+- This shows a low customer base in many countries, suggesting limited awareness or outreach.
-Based on this insight, targeted marketing campaigns, promotions, or country-specific strategies are essential to increase global engagement.
+- Based on this insight, targeted marketing campaigns, promotions, or country-specific strategies are essential to increase global engagement.
-10. Is there a positive growth in the Revenue Earning?
+## 10. Is there a positive growth in the Revenue Earning?
 ```python
 SalesPerYear="""
 select year(Order_Date)as Year,sum(Total_Amount)as Total_Sales